Before contacting the foundation regarding funding, please read our How to Apply and Program sections carefully.

 Grants and fellowships are made only to qualified non-profit organizations, never to individuals.
 Grants are made only to organizations within the United States whose endeavors are focused in or on Los Angeles.

 The award process for all grants and fellowships begins with the submission of five (5), copies of a complete and timely proposal with a cover letter signed by an authorized official of the organization, accompanied by the submission via email of a single PDF of the complete proposal.

 The signed cover letter is understood by the Foundation and by the institution to document the institution’s commitment to exercising the degree of substantive oversight and fiscal responsibility that is fully consistent with the letter and spirit of the institution’s internal governance policies and practices.

 Each proposal must include a Proposal Information Form.
 The completed PIF is to be submitted on-line in advance of the proposal and a printed copy should accompany or immediately follow the submission of the proposal.

 Funds are restricted to:

-- Original social science research into policy issues of the Los Angeles region,
+- Solutions-oriented social science research applicable to pressing policy issues of the Los Angeles region,

 - Archival and cataloging projects important to Los Angeles,